Marketing management: International marketing management

 Globalization has led some firms to market beyond the borders of their home countries, making international marketing a part of those firms' marketing strategy.
 Marketing managers are often responsible for influencing the level, timing, and composition of customer demand.
 In part, this is because the role of a marketing manager (or sometimes called managing marketer in small- and medium-sized enterprises) can vary significantly based on a business's size, corporate culture, and industry context.

-For example, in a small- and medium-sized enterprises, the managing marketer may contribute in both managerial and marketing operations roles for the company brands.
+For example, in small and medium-sized enterprises, the managing marketer may contribute to both managerial and marketing operations roles for the company brands.
 In a large consumer products company, the marketing manager may act as the overall general manager of his or her assigned product.

 To create an effective, cost-efficient marketing management strategy, firms must possess a detailed, objective understanding of their own business and the market in which they operate.
 In analyzing these issues, the discipline of marketing management often overlaps with the related discipline of strategic planning.